PaulMarisOUMary/Moon/.github/README.md

 ## Documentation

-Documentation is accessible at [API Documentation URL](/docs/) feel free to browse it !
+Documentation is accessible at [Documentation](/docs/) feel free to browse it !

-All documenation about syntax, usage, semantics, and features are available at [Documentation URL](/docs/SYNTAX_SEMANTICS.md)
+All documenation about syntax, usage, semantics, and features are available at [Syntax and Semantics](/docs/SYNTAX_SEMANTICS.md)

 ## Contributing & Development